awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-working-with-sessions-start.md

 aws ssm start-session --target instance-id --document-name AWS-StartPortForwardingSession --parameters '{"portNumber":["80"], "localPortNumber":["56789"]}'
 ```

- *instance\-id* represents of the ID of an instance configured for use with AWS Systems Manager and its Session Manager capability\.
-For example: `i-02573cafcfEXAMPLE`\.
+ *instance\-id* represents of the ID of an instance configured for use with AWS Systems Manager and its Session Manager capability, such as `i-02573cafcfEXAMPLE`\.

-*portNumber* represents the remote port on the instance where traffic should be redirected to\. \.
-For example: 3389\.
-If this parameter is not specified, Session Manager assumes 80 as the default remote port\.
+*portNumber* represents the remote port on the instance where traffic should be redirected to, such as `3389`\.
+If this parameter is not specified, Session Manager assumes `80` as the default remote port\.

-*localPortNumber* represents the local port on the client where traffic should be redirected to\.
-For example: 56789\.
+*localPortNumber* represents the local port on the client where traffic should be redirected to, such as `56789`\.

 For information about other options you can use with the start\-session command, see [start\-session](https://docs.aws.amazon.com/cli/latest/reference/ssm/start-session.html) in the AWS Systems Manager section of the AWS CLI Command Reference\.